taibuharoub/learn-productivity/11-css/01-css-for-developers/03-rendering-logic-one/README.md

 ### 1. Logical properties

 Earlier, we learned about "built-in" styles — these are the rules that each browser comes with out-of-the-box, defined in the user-agent stylesheet.

+Note:

+- For now, the important takeaway is that like a real-world document, content is structured along a block axis and an inline axis.